anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/15-service-primary.md

 2. Ensure that no other Pod of the StatefulSet has this label.
 3. Change the label selector of the `postgresql-primary` service from `statefulset.kubernetes.io/pod-name=postgresql-sfs-0` to `role=primary`.

 Have you noticed the interesting question contained in task nr.
 2?
-How can be ensured that only a single Pod owns the `role=primary` label?
+How can it be ensured that only a single Pod owns the `role=primary` label?
 Can this be achieved in a single linearized, automatic operation?
-If not, are we creating a vulnerability here that may lead to a mutli-master situation?
+If not, are we creating a vulnerability here that may lead to a multi-master situation?
 We leave this question to a later investigation and focus on the milestone to get a first StatefulSet with streaming replication up and running.

 Modifying the Service in a later leader election is simple: